 - Abide by the rules of FEW as set out in FEW Japan Constitution

-FEW Events and Activities – Applies to all members, regardless of membership type, attendees, speakers, strategic partner/sponsor representatives, volunteers, and other participants at both events sponsored by FEW Japan and partner-run events to which FEW and its members are invited.
+FEW Events and Activities – Applies to all members, regardless of membership type, attendees, speakers, strategic partner/sponsor representatives, volunteers, and other participants at both events sponsored by FEW Japan and sponsor-run events to which FEW and its members are invited.

 By registering to participate in a FEW event or another activity, you agree to the following: